-Scopes of work, cost estimates and schedules will be developed, agreed upon and documented in a commitment letter before any environmental or programmatic reviews are initiated.
-TVA will develop and implement practices to reduce its own costs associated with these activities and will allow applicants to employ the private sector when possible to complete some tasks (e.g., appraisals, land surveys, some environmental work).
+Scopes of work, cost estimates, and schedules will be developed, agreed upon, and documented in a commitment letter before any environmental or programmatic reviews are initiated.
+TVA will develop and implement practices to reduce its own costs associated with these activities and will allow applicants to employ the private sector when possible to complete some tasks (e.g., appraisals, land surveys, and some environmental work).
 If an applicant employs the private sector to complete a task, the output must still meet TVA standards and be approved by TVA.

 The applicant will choose one of two options for rent payment: (1) the market value (MV) approach or (2) the percent of gross revenue (PGR) approach.
 The calculation of either MV or PGR will take into account the TVA land area involved in the commercial operation and any areas within the associated harbor limits over TVA land.
 All agreements will be subject to an absolute minimum annual rent ($1,793 for 2019).